tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

-Code, like most human created artifacts, can be beautiful, so there is an aesthetic pay off here, but the real jackpot is that if you assiduously tend and groom this tree you will create something that slides into your head with minimal fuss and friction, and slides similarly into the heads of other people.
+Code, like most human created artifacts, can be beautiful, so there is an aesthetic pay off here, but the real jackpot is that if you assiduously tend and groom this tree you will create a software design that slides into your head with minimal fuss and friction, and slides similarly into the heads of other people.

-It's no accident that we find natural environments to be more soothing than the made world.
-The design of the natural world is more often in harmony with how our brains think about that world.
+It's no accident that we find natural environments to be more soothing than the made world, than the concrete jungle.
+The design of the natural world tends to be more in harmony with how our brains think about that world.
 Game recognizes game.

 Over time, you will grow a system that you and others can **understand**, **maintain**, **debug** and **extend**.
-People looking at your code years from now, maybe even in the [far future](https://archiveprogram.github.com/), will appreciate your diligence and hard work.
+When people look at your code years from now, maybe even in the [far future](https://archiveprogram.github.com/), they will benefit from your diligence and hard work.
 And the punchline is doing all this is not hard.
-In fact, it's _much easier_ to this work than to not do it.
+In fact, it's _much easier_ to do this work than not to not do it.

 It's easier and more pleasant to work with something that's well crafted and simpatico with your thinking.
 It's hard and unpleasant to constantly